veniamin-ilmer/minesweeper/README.md

 * Randomly places mines, and writes numbers accordingly.
 * Clicking a blank space recusively opens up the sides and corners.
 * Detects if you won or lost the game, lets you restart the game.
+* Right clicking a cell flagged a bomb.
+There is a bomb counter.

 Missing Features:

-* Right clicking detection is not available in Iced, so you can't flag a bomb.
-* Double clicking detection is not available in Iced, so you can't reveal neighboring cells this way.
+* No double clicking detection, so you can't reveal neighboring cells this way.
-* Clock or mine counter

-Bugs:
-* If you click and drag, sometimes two buttons could end up being clicked instead of one.
-This is some kind of bug with Iced.
+* No clock